RWTH-EBC/pyCity_calc/README.md

     "<path_to_your_python_distribution>\Python.exe" -m pip install -e <your_path_to_uesgraph_setup>

-You can check if installation / adding packages to python has been successful by adding new .py file and trying to import uesgraphs and pycity.
+You can check if installation / adding packages to python has been successful by adding new .py file and trying to import richardsonpy, uesgraphs and pycity.

+`import richardsonpy`

 `import uesgraphs`

 `import pycity_base`

 Import should be possible without errors.

+TEASER can be installed the same way (recommended, if you want to actively work on TEASER code) or directly via pip `pip install teaser` (if you only want to use TEASER).

 Further required packages are: